 Under the High-level Group project on Implementing ModernStats Standards, a Modernisation Maturity Model (MMM) has been developed.
 The maturity self-assessment would ideally be performed by a cross-cutting group involving members of the Business, Information, Methods, Applications and Technology functions within the statistical organisation.

-There are multiple aspects of Maturity in the context of Modernisation, and as such the model that has been developed has a number of distinct dimensions.
+There are multiple aspects of Maturity in the context of Modernisation, and as such the model that has been developed has a number of distinct dimensions (Business, Information, Methods, Applications and Technology).
 Within each dimension, different organisations may have different levels of maturity.

 These dimensions and levels are described in the tables below in general terms.
 However, to be more specific, we have formulated a set of self-assessment criteria that is specific to each dimension x level combination, as well as being specific to each of the following HLG-MOS standards: